nthnn/VoxHAUT-Roamer/README.md

 ## Functionality

-The primary objective of VoxHAUT is to provide users with a virtual pet experience through interaction with its Android and desktop applications.
+The primary objective of VoxHAUT is to provide users with a virtual pet experience through interaction with its Android application.

 - **Pet-like Interaction**: The primary purpose of VoxHAUT is to serve as a pet-like companion.
-Users can interact with the robot using the Android or desktop application, issuing commands, playing sounds, and engaging in conversations.
+Users can interact with the robot using the Android application, issuing commands, playing sounds, and engaging in conversations.
 The robot responds with synthesized speech, expressive emotions on the OLED display, and appropriate movements.

-- **Environment Monitoring**: The AHT20 and BMP280 sensors provide real-time environmental data to the Android and desktop applications.
+- **Environment Monitoring**: The AHT20 and BMP280 sensors provide real-time environmental data to the Android application.
 Users can access information such as temperature, humidity, atmospheric pressure, and altitude, enabling them to monitor its surroundings remotely.

 - **Speech Synthesis**: The JQ8400 audio synthesis module enables the VoxHAUT to speak in response to user interactions.
 Using pre-recorded audio samples, the module generates speech, providing a personalized and engaging experience for users.